Design Biennial Istanbul

 AMT was again part of the Istanbul Design Biennial, this time together with Bilkent University (Ankara) hosting a workshop and a panel.
 They responded to the main theme of A School of Schools with their own emphasis: A Lab of Labs.
 In other words, working with the Bilkent Media Archaeology Lab (led by Andreas Treske) they organized a two day event that performed a lab in as a method to investigate it as an assemblage of methods, techniques, affordances of the lab in an urban environment and in the context of Istanbul, a city with a long heritage of crafts, workshops, and design irreducible to a sanitized design thinking discourse.
 Benefiting from the experience of Ege Berensel and Başak Altın they engaged in workshopping that included 8 mm found footage (home films) and motherboards (as a source of circuit bending and tinkering).
 While Ebru Kurbak joined to talk about her work in textiles, computing and material methodologies in speculative design, and Tuğçe Karataş shared her views as an independent curator, their special surprise guest was the local TV repair shop expert who gave them a two hour crash course into his work and electronics!
 The lab includes many kinds of expertise.

-The 2009 biennial took place at three venues on the European side of the city of Istanbul: Antrepo, or warehouse, No. 3 in Tophane area; the Tobacco Warehouse, also in Tophane and the Ferikoy Greek School, in Sisli.
+The 2009 biennial took place at three venues on the European side of the city of Istanbul: Antrepo, or warehouse, No. 3 in Tophane area, also in Tophane and the Ferikoy Greek School, in Sisli.